 If you install Windows 10 and it does not automatically detect drivers you can restore them manually.
 Here is how to do it:

-1. Right click on Windows Button.
+1. Right click on the Windows Button.
 This opens the Power User menu.
 Select “Device Manager”.

 2. Choose the device you would like to install the driver.
 Right click on it and select “Update Driver Software”.
 Then click on the “Browse” button.